 Business writing

 One of my favorite bloggers is Lynn Gaertner-Johnston with her Business Writing blog.
 A recent entry caught my eye.
-I am often caught between the
+I am often caught

 Are things “green” or just “attractive”?